Low Impact PaintballA

 Once we had the ball that we wanted we had to find a way to make sure it was consistent.
 Paintballs are dramatically altered by temperature changes.
 They are less brittle when warm and more brittle when cold.
 They swell and become rubbery when exposed to humidity.
 To tame the temperature swings Houston experiences, we built a gigantic cool room to store our paintballs.
 This keeps them warm when it's cold, cool when it's hot, and away from the damaging Houston humidity.

 While there are couple of advantages to shooting a .68 caliber paintball, there are 2 major drawbacks that really suck the fun out of playing.
-First, .68 caliber paintballs shoot very fast.
+First, .68 caliber paintballs shoot very fa-solid t.
 Second, they carry a lot more weight behind them.

 The combination of high speed and increased weight of the .68 caliber paintballs delivers more force than a .50 caliber paintball and the result is a higher impact paintball.